groupdocs-annotation/GroupDocs.Annotation-Docs/java/getting-started/supported-document-formats.md

 url: annotation/java/supported-document-formats
 title: Supported Document Formats
 weight: 2
-description: This Java API supports DOCX, DOCM, DOC, DOT, DOTM, XLS, XLSX, PDF, PPT, JPG, PNG, HTML, EML and many more.
+description: It supports DOCX, DOCM, DOC, DOT, DOTM, XLS, XLSX, PDF, PPT, JPG, PNG, HTML, EML and many more.
 keywords: DOCX, DOCM, DOC, DOT, DOTM, XLS, XLSX, PDF, PPT, JPG, PNG, HTML, EML
 productName: GroupDocs.Annotation for Java
 hideChildren: False
-structuredData:
-    showOrganization: True
-    application:
-        name: Supported documents for annotation
-        description: GroupDocs.Annotation support for annotate this types of documents pdfs, words, images, cells, slides and diagrams.
-        productCode: annotation
-        productPlatform: java
 ---

-The list of supported by GroupDocs.Annotation document formats and types.

-For formats marked with <strong>\*</strong>, the output format is different than the input format.
-The format in which the document is saved is specified after <strong>\*</strong>.
-If there is no such symbol, the format will remain the same after saving.
+For some file types, GroupDocs.Annotation saves the result in a different format.
+In this case, the output file type is specified after <strong>\*</strong>.
+If no such symbol is specified, GroupDocs.Annotation stores the result in the original file type.

 | Format | Description | Annotate |
 | --- | --- | --- |